ivan-moto/ivan-moto.github.io/_pages/about.md

 I love to build clean and simple systems.
 Systems that solve the right problems.

-I'm heavily self taught.
+I am heavily self taught.
 I have an acute thirst for learning.
-I'm also a graduate of [Year Up](https://www.yearup.org) -- a one year tech boot camp -- and Amazon Technical Academy -- a one year software engineering immersive.
+I am also a graduate of [Year Up](https://www.yearup.org) -- a one year tech boot camp -- and Amazon Technical Academy -- a one year software engineering immersive.

 - My complete resume: [LinkedIn](https://www.linkedin.com/in/ivanmwiruki/)